PythonPredictions/cobra/README.rst

 cobra
 =====

-**cobra** is a Python package to build predictive models with a focus on performance and interpretation.
+**cobra** is a Python package to build predictive models using linear/logistic regression with a focus on performance and interpretation.
 It consists of several modules for data preprocessing, feature selection and model evaluation.
 The underlying methodology is largely inspired by the one used in credit risk scoring, but it has been tweaked, tested and optimized over the years in close collaboration with people from academia.

 Main Features